JennyXieJiayi/UnifiedSSR/README.md

   * Amazon dataset can be found in [here](https://nijianmo.github.io/amazon/index.html).
   * JDsearch dataset can be found in [here](https://github.com/rucliujn/JDsearch).
 * Preprocess

-  * We provide the jupyter notebook for Amazon datasets preprocessing in `datasets/amazon_data_processing.ipynb`.
+[//]: # (  * We provide the jupyter notebook for Amazon datasets preprocessing in `datasets/amazon_data_processing.ipynb`.)
   * You can also directly use the provided preprocessed Amazon-CL dataset in `datasets/Amazon_Clothing`.
+  * Feel free to contact the author for the data preprocessing codes.

 Notes: The dataset and model files are large.
 Please download them from [Google Drive](https://drive.google.com/drive/folders/1GShl2vju5_uXHRgcd1UZinJhmgmDzSw_?usp=share_link) and place them in the project folder.